 In potential and new operating areas, we conduct assessments that include human rights.
 Wherever we operate, we respect cultural values and traditions and actively engage with community members to understand the environmental and human rights impacts of our operations.
 Master contracts with our suppliers require them to comply with the human rights provisions and other elements of our Corporate Social Responsibility (CSR) Policy and our Code of Conduct.

-Highlights in 2016: We collect information about our vendors’ CSR policies, specifically with regards to human rights, child labor, forced labor, and grievance mechanisms.
-Of our top 10 vendors in 2016, nine have a Human Rights policy in place and seven have a CSR policy in place.
+We collect information about our vendors’ CSR policies, specifically with regards to human rights, child labor, forced labor, and grievance mechanisms.
+Of our top 10 vendors in 2017, eight have a Human Rights policy in place and seven have a CSR policy in place.

-Within Noble Energy, an externally managed ethics hotline, Noble TalkSM provides a mechanism for anyone to report concerns.
-In 2016, none of the reports received related to human rights violations or concerns.
+Within Noble Energy, an externally managed ethics hotline, Noble TalkTM provides a mechanism for anyone to report concerns.
+In 2017, none of the reports received related to human rights violations or concerns.
 We had no suspected or reported incidents of child labor and no significant disputes with indigenous peoples.
 We have not conducted any operations that led to involuntary resettlement.